deltixlab/DFP/docs/pitfalls.md

 ### Conversion from ``double``

-Getting prices out of "traditional" Deltix market data.
-Unlike new "universal" market data format, traditional Deltix market data messages used java double to represent prices and sizes.
+Many Java APIs use `double` for market data prices and sizes.
 Problem is - when you convert double to decimal64 rounding errors are likely.
 For example, double value 99.085 will be converted as 99.08499999999999.
 You need to round results.
  For example, to convert price of some instrument use tick size:

 ```java